kubernetes-sigs/windows-testing/README.md

 > TODO: This section is still under construction

-## Building Test Images
+## Test Images

-[images/](images/README.md) - has all of the container images used in e2e test passes and the scripts to build them.
-They are replacement Windows containers for those in [kubernetes/test/images](https://github.com/kubernetes/kubernetes/tree/master/test/images)
+See [images/](images/README.md) for details regarding selecting the correct test images based on the Kubernetes/Windows versions.

 # Questions